GhoulKingR/solace-messaging-application/README.md

 ## The final project

 The final application of this project is in the [`final-project`](https://github.com/TheGhoulRe/solace-messaging-application/tree/final-project) branch.
-The branch contains a readme, with information about the project.
+That branch contains a readme, with information about the project.

 # License